diverso-lab/FaMaShell-Docker/README.md

 * docker run -it fama

-You can also find the image compiled at dockerhub
+You can also find the image compiled at dockerhub:

+* docker pull jagalindo/fama-shell